-As with any condition, early detection and treatment can prevent further and more serious conditions that may arise if left untreated.
-Some initial signs and symptoms include a feeling of heaviness, tightness, or fullness of affected areas.
-Rings, watches, or jewelry may not fit anymore from the swelling.
+As with any condition, early detection and treatment can prevent further and more serious consequences.
+Some initial signs and symptoms of Lymphedema include a feeling of heaviness, tightness, or fullness of affected areas.
 Patients that receive treatment right away can avoid complications such as infection or wounds.
-If you think you may have lymphedema, please contact us immediately.
+If you think you may have Lymphedema, please contact us immediately.
 We are delighted to serve as your Houston Lymphedema Clinic.

-Improving lymphedema can be achieved by a variety of treatment techniques.
-Our comprehensive health-care program uses a combination of manual therapy, compression bandaging, and garments, exercise, and skincare.
-Our providers have been successful in treating patients that suffer from this painful and sometimes debilitating condition.
+Improving Lymphedema can be achieved by a variety of treatment techniques.
+Our Complete Decongestive Physiotherapy program uses a combination of manual therapy, compression bandaging, pneumatic compression pump therapy, garments and wound care.
 Our medical professionals are highly educated with specialized training to successfully treat your symptoms.

 Lymphedema is considered a long-term condition where excess fluid collects in the tissues of the body and causes extreme swelling.
 The fluid that circulates throughout the lymphatic system is called lymph.
 When excess lymph fluid accumulates, swelling occurs and often causes pain and discomfort such as feelings of heaviness or pressure to extremities.